The global pandemic is still wreaking havoc on international trade, producing massive disruptions and travel restrictions all across the world.

 Alibaba.com will conduct ten additional category-specific online trade events to help vendors and small enterprises advertise themselves and connect with international customers.
 These events could be used by B2B enterprises to market their products, services and brand on a global scale.

+Do you want to participate in an online trade show?
 Please read the recent article on Virtual trade shows; a complete guide.

 Onboarding package